pierwill/OpenChicago/guide/punctuation.rst

      horses' tails; Scott's Ivanhoe, Jones's farms, Themistodes' era; for appearance' sake

 #.
 Do not use an apostraphe with the plural of numerals or letters.

    .. #.
 The plural of numerals, and of rare or artificial noun- coinages, is formed by the aid of an apostrophe and s; of proper nouns of more than one syllable ending in a sibilant, by adding an apostrophe alone (mono- syllabic proper names ending in a sibilant add es; others, s) (see 101) :

       in the i goo's; in two's and three's, the three R's, the Y.M.C.A.'s; "these I-just-do-as-I-please's"; "all the Tommy Atkins' of England" (but: the Rosses and the Macdougals); the Pericles' and Socrates' of literature.

 Quotation Marks
 ---------------
-See Quotations.
+See `Quotations </guide/index.html#quotations>`_

 Dashes
 ------